The History of Eudora, Kansas

 On Jan.
 1, 2021, Consolidated Fire District No. 1 became an official agency serving the unincorporated areas of Douglas County and unified five rural fire departments (Townships of Wakarusa, Clinton, Kanwaka, Eudora and Lecompton Fire District 1) and one EMS first response agency (Clarion Springs EMS).
 The pandemic continued to impact Eudora in 2021 as did the Nottingham Center construction.
 The Eudora City Commission purchased land for new water treatment plant at 2216 N. 1420 Road.
 Slaughterhouse Print Solutions and Courtney Gebauer's Eudorable Home decor store opened in downtown Eudora.
 The Kansas Department of Transportation awarded Eudora $1.1 million to build a new sidewalk to run along 10th Street, beginning at Church Street and ending at Peach Street to connect to the elementary school.

 Kansas Heavy Construction, LLC, of Shawnee began the $1.8 million sidewalk expansion and improved stormwater infrastructure in 2022.
 That year Flint Commerce Center began construction east of Eudora.
-Japan’s Panasonic Corp announced its $4 billion dollar factory on 300 acres of the former Sunflower Ammunition Plant to produce electric vehicle batteries for Tesla and other carmakers and received $829 million in taxpayer-funded incentives.
-Voters rejected construction of a new library, and fire seriously damaged the former Eudora United Methodist Church at 703 Church Street.
+Japan’s Panasonic Corporation announced its $4 billion dollar factory on 300 acres of the former Sunflower Ammunition Plant to produce electric vehicle batteries for Tesla and other carmakers and received $829 million in taxpayer-funded incentives.
+Voters rejected construction of a new library; fire seriously damaged the former Eudora United Methodist Church at 703 Church Street; and Olivia Pacheco, 800 Main Salon, added manicures and other services to the hair salon space.

 A project that began in downtown Eudora in 2020 and then received a $50,000 grant fund, a one-acre of land donated by Stephanie Jones and Nolan Jones at 545 West 20th Street; a 3,000 square foot greenhouse donated by Pam Staab; and other donations, the Giving Garden became the site of numerous educational events and community volunteer hub with most of its produce given to the Eudora Food Pantry and the two senior care facilities in Eudora.